-To create a branch, use the p4 integrate command.
-When you create a branch, Helix records the relationships between the branched files and their ancestors.
+To branch a stream, use the p4 branch command.
+When you branch a stream, Helix records the relationships between the branched files and their ancestors.

 You can create branches using file specifications or branch specifications.
 For simple branches, use file specifications.
 For branches that are based on complex sets of files or to ensure that you have a record of the way you defined the branch, use branch specifications.
 Branch specifications can also be used in subsequent integrations.
 Branch specifications also can serve as a record of codeline policy.